When the herdsmen saw [Jesus cast the demons out of the man and into the pigs]

 — Luke 8:34-37 NLT

 Jesus' power can be quite threatening to those who do not know him and are not looking for God's work in their lives.
-While what Jesus did to liberate this man is amazing, it is also threatening.
-Someone who can command thousands of demons and they obey certainly will have some clean up work to do in other lives, even mine.
+While what Jesus did to liberate this demon-possessed man is amazing, it is also threatening.
+Someone who can command thousands of demons — and they obey — certainly will have some cleanup work to do in other lives, including mine.
 So let's be very honest with ourselves today.
 Do we want Jesus to be in control, or do we want to play the religious game?
 Jesus will leave us alone to fend for ourselves against the forces of evil if we choose to ignore, dismiss, or reject him.
 While he longs to save, he will not force himself on us.
-True deliverance comes to only those who are willing to fully and wholeheartedly surrender to his grace and find their freedom and peace in him.
+True deliverance comes to only those who are willing to surrender fully and wholeheartedly to his grace and find their freedom and peace in him.

-Father, my prayer is that the commitment reflected by the words of the old hymn is truly reflected in my life; "All to Jesus, I surrender; all to him I freely give."
+Father, my prayer is that the commitment reflected by the words of the old hymn is truly reflected in my life: "All to Jesus, I surrender; all to him I freely give."
 Please help me as I surrender my will to your Son.
-In Jesus' name I pray.
+In his name, I pray.
 Amen.

 Related Scripture Readings